kanaka/data-defined-systems/docs/presentations/source/presentation.md

     - data-defined tools development and testing.
     - containerized
     - clojure: the major tools I'm going to show are written in Clojure
-- <b>Lot to cover so I won't take question during the talk but I would love to answer any questions people have either in the discussion channel or in the hall-way track!</b>
+- <b>Lot to cover so I won't take question during the talk and probably won't have time after.
+But I want to answer any questions people have either in a Discord discussion channel or in the hall-way track!</b>

 ---